Last Updated on: 9th October 2023, 10:27 am

 Anything that can harm an adult tortoise will kill a baby tortoise outright.

 Even if a baby tortoise is well protected in its outdoor enclosure, you must consider its immune system.
 Baby tortoises are more vulnerable to poison, toxins, and pathogens.

-The outdoors is also home to far more contagions than your home, especially if the baby tortoise is normally safe in its tank.
+The outdoors is also home to far more contagions than your home, especially if the baby tortoise is usually safe in its tank.
 A strain of bacteria or virus could infect your baby tortoise outdoors.

 An indoor tank can precisely regulate heat, lighting, and humidity.
 An imbalance of living conditions will harm a tortoise of any age, but it can prove fatal quickly for a baby tortoise.

 You may assume that placing the baby tortoise outside with the adults is a good idea.
 Surely, a grown tortoise will protect the baby from harm.

 This isn’t the case because tortoises don’t have parental instincts.
 Even the mothers abandon their eggs shortly after laying.
 At best, tortoises will ignore each other, even if one is harmed.

 In the worst case, the adult tortoise will fight and kill a baby tortoise.

 Allowing a baby tortoise to live outside is unwise, but that doesn’t mean it can’t visit the outdoors.